 Applications of Digital Twin in Utilities

-In order to provide better customer service and reduce maintenance costs, utilities executives implement Twin Remote Assistance.
-With this application of Digital Twin, assets such as wind turbines, solar panels, boilers, pumps, compressors etc. can be remotely monitored and in case of a problem needed support can by provided distantly.
+To provide better customer service and reduce maintenance costs, utility executives implement Twin Remote Assistance.
+With this application of Digital Twin, assets such as wind turbines, solar panels, boilers, pumps, compressors, etc., can be remotely monitored, and in case of a problem, required support can be provided distantly.

-If a company wants to present a new complex utility product at an exhibition , it does not need to transport it to a faraway location, but use an accurate digital model that does require any transportation or installation.
-Moreover, as an innovative trend, digital visualization is, is more appealing to customers, showing that the company is highly digitized and modernized.
+If a company wants to present a new complex utility product at an exhibition, it does not need to transport it to a faraway location but uses an accurate digital model that does require any transportation or installation.
+Moreover, as an innovative trend, digital visualization is more appealing to customers, showing that the company is highly digitized and modernized.

 Read more about XR technology in Utilities.